ohadschn/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Because of its Javascript based automation engine and the security limitations browsers apply to Javascript, different things became impossible to do.
-To make things worse, webapps became more and more powerful over time, using all sorts of special features new browsers provide and making this restrictions more and more painful.
+To make things worse, webapps became more and more powerful over time, using all sorts of special features new browsers provide and making these restrictions more and more painful.

 In 2006 a plucky engineer at Google named Simon Stewart started work on